opengovsg/postmangovsg-guide/campaign-guide/sms-onboarding-overview/step-3a-receive-your-account-invitation.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-05-30 at 4.25.17 PM.png" alt=""><figcaption><p>Twilio account invitation</p></figcaption></figure>

-Do note that the account name reflected in your account is _not_ your senderID and will not affect your SMS sending nor your senderID.
+Do note that the account name reflected in your account is _not_ your Sender ID and will not affect your SMS sending nor your Sender ID.
 It is a name assigned by Postman for identification purposes.